 Will Chapter 7 Bankruptcy Lower My Credit Score?

-If you're considering filing for Chapter 7 bankruptcy, you may be wondering how it will affect your credit score.
-The answer is that it will probably lower your score, but there are things you can do to improve your score after bankruptcy.
+If you're considering filing for Chapter 7 bankruptcy, you may be wondering if it will lower your credit score.
+The answer is yes, but the amount of damage to your credit score depends on several factors.

 Our goal is to help you find a fresh start FAST!

 Schedule your free consultation today!
 By Calling 626-338-5505 or visiting us at 12738 Ramona Blvd Baldwin Park CA 91706